Rair-Project/RBDL-specs/src/008_primative_types.md

-# Primative Types
+# Primitive Types

-RBDL has various primative types, all of which **MUST** be supported by *rbdlc*.
-These types represent fundemental building blocks that can be lated user to construct compound types in rbdl document.
+RBDL has various primitive types, all of which **MUST** be supported by *rbdlc*.
+These types represent fundamental building blocks that can be later used to construct compound types in rbdl document.

 ## Types representing Integers